oasis-tcs/virtio-admin/IPR.md

 ### IPR disclosures made by Red Hat

+#### Statement regarding IPR, submitted by Red Hat, April 11, 2022
+Red Hat has been issued several United States patents that might be, or might become essential to an OASIS Standards Final Deliverable.

+The US Patent No. 10083058 titled "BATCHED MEMORY PAGE HINTING", the US Patent No. 10664300 titled "RESETTING PERSISTENT BALLOON MEMORY FOR FRAGMENTATION REDUCTION", the US Patent No. 10768959 titled "VIRTUAL MACHINE MIGRATION USING MEMORY PAGE HINTS", the US Patent No. 10956216 titled "FREE PAGE HINTING WITH MULTIPLE PAGE SIZES" as well as the US Patent No. 9672062 titled "BATCHED MEMORY PAGE HINTING" are relevant to sections "Traditional Memory Balloon Device" and "Memory Device" of the Virtual I/O Device (VIRTIO) specification.

+Should one of these patents be identified as essential to the compliant implementation of an OASIS Standards Final Deliverable produced by the VIRTIO TC, Red Hat will operate, as specified by the VIRTIO TC, under the Non-Assertion Mode TC Requirements described in section 10.3 of the OASIS IPR Policy (as of the date of this disclosure).

 #### Statement regarding IPR, submitted by Red Hat, Feb 14, 2018 and amended April 11, 2022

 Red Hat has been issued several United States patents that might be, or might become